-Leafing through How to be a Domestic Goddess the other night, I saw Nigella’s treatise on Victoria sponges and although she didn’t have a chocolate one, I was inspired by her to create my own for the Cornwall Clandestine Cake Club, CCC.
+Whilst leafing through How to be a Domestic Goddess the other night, I spotted Nigella’s treatise on Victoria sponges.
+As it happened, she didn’t have a chocolate one, but I was inspired by her to create my own for the Cornwall Clandestine Cake Club (CCC).
 The theme was afternoon tea, so what could be more appropriate than a Victoria sandwich?

 The cakes were many, splendid and varied.
 To top it all we had an informative and entertaining talk by Sue Bamford on the surprisingly dramatic history of afternoon tea.
-Who knew that a married woman in Victorian times could entertain a male guest in her dressing gown for tea, but was unable to do so fully dressed for dinner.
+Who knew that a married woman in Victorian times could entertain a male guest in her dressing gown for tea, but was unable to do so fully dressed for dinner?

 Many thanks to Ellie Michell for continuing to organise our wonderful cakey gatherings.
 As I said the cakes were many and varied and I rather lost the plot on what they were, who had baked them and whether I’d photographed them or not.
 So here follows a random selection:

 Hot Chocolate Victoria Sponge with Apricot Jam and Cream